 Dominant ideas about parenting are governed by an ideology of "intensive mothering."
 Rooted in the notion that children are vulnerable, this ideology holds that parenting requires a great deal of time, energy, expert advice, and material resources.
 It assumes that women, rather than men, are responsible for this intensive caregiving, and it requires that women place child-rearing above all other obligations and interests.
 Because children are thought to be vulnerable, people believe that parents will deeply harm their kids if they fail to nurture them properly.
 Pervasive mother-blame places an immense emotional burden on women with children, particularly when their children have problems.
-My dissertation research explores the experiences of affluent parents with children who are experiencing significant problems (e.g. drug or alcohol abuse, developmental delays, learning disabilities, mental health problems, and so on).
+My dissertation research explores the experiences of affluent parents with children who are experiencing significant problems (e.g. drug or alcohol abuse, developmental delays, learning disabilities, mental

+health problems, and so on).
 I plan to interview between fifty and eighty parents about their experiences.
 I hope to learn how mothers and fathers make sense of their children's troubles.
 I am particularly interested in parents' emotional response to kids' problems, how they attempt to help their children while also managing their own reactions, and whether or not women and men experience children's problems differently.

 FREEDMAN, LORI

-Dissertation Title: New Abortion Providers: Increasing the Access of Advance Practice Clinicians in California
+Dissertation Title: Abortion Practice Patterns, Life Course and Identity

+of New Obstetricians and Gynecologists

 Committee Chair: Carol Joffe, Sociology

-Committee Members : Drew Halfmann, Sociology
+Committee Members: Drew Halfmann, Sociology

 Sharon Kaufman, Institute for Health and Aging, University of

 California, San Francisco

+Abstract: